vesoft-inc/nebula-docs/community/vesoft-cla.md

-# VEsoft Inc. Contributor License Agreement
+# vesoft inc. Contributor License Agreement

-This VEsoft Inc. Contributor License Agreement ("Agreement") applies to any contribution you make to any open source projects owned or managed by VEsoft Inc. If you are representing your employer to sign this Agreement, please warrant you have the authority to grant the Agreement.
+This **vesoft inc.** Contributor License Agreement ("Agreement") applies to any contribution you make to any open source projects owned or managed by **vesoft inc.** If you are representing your employer to sign this Agreement, please warrant you have the authority to grant the Agreement.

 ## Definitions

-* "we", "our", "us", and "VEsoft" shall mean VEsoft Inc.
+* "we", "our", "us", and "**vesoft**" shall mean **vesoft inc.**
 * "You" and "Your" shall mean you or the organization you are on behalf of.
-* "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by you or the organization you represent to VEsoft for inclusion in, or documentation of, any of the products owned or managed by VEsoft (the "Work").
+* "Contribution" shall mean any original work of authorship, including any modifications or additions to an existing work, that is intentionally submitted by you or the organization you represent to **vesoft** for inclusion in, or documentation of, any of the products owned or managed by **vesoft** (the "Work").

 ## Grant of Copyright License

-All rights of Your contribution submitted to VEsoft in any manner are granted to VEsoft and to recipients of software distributed by VEsoft.
+All rights of Your contribution submitted to **vesoft** in any manner are granted to **vesoft** and to recipients of software distributed by **vesoft**.
 You waive any rights that affect our ownership of the copyright and grant to us a perpetual, worldwide, transferable, non-exclusive, no-charge, royalty-free, irrevocable and sublicensable license to use, reproduce, prepare derivative works, publicly display and perform, sublicense, and distribute contributions and any derivative works.

 ## Grant of Patent License